renato29/Netflix-Clone/README.md

 Description:
 A Netflix clone built using React.
 It fetches the data from TMDB (The Movie Database) API.
-Deployed with Firebase.
 If available, displays the movie trailers which is fetched from Youtube.
+Available:
+Singup,
+Signin,
-Moked data Payments with Stripe: 42 for all fields.
+Select Plan subscription:Basic, Standart, Premium, Moked data Payments with Stripe: 42 for all fields.

 Deployed at Firebase https://netflix-clone-6dc8b.web.app/